aflatres/command-txrx-examples/README.md

 ## Acknowledgments

 - [Eugene Dunn III](https://github.com/QSC-Eugene) for QA support and and HTTP Server emulation script
+- Adam Fosbenner for suggesting that you can use the Command Send/Receive Plugin to connect to named controls.
 - Curtish Harnish for user testing